turbot/steampipe-samples/all/hackernews/README.md

 4. Run `./update.sh`
 4. Visit localhost:9194

 This repo uses a GitHub action that fetches new items on an hourly schedule and checks each set of items into the repo as a timestamped CSV file.
-The `./update.sh` script runs `git pull` to refresh the set of CSV files in the local `./csv` directory, then combines them into a single file (`~/csv/hn.csv`), then runs ;Steampipe to recreate the table (`hn_items_all`) used by the dashboards.
+The `./update.sh` script runs `git pull` to refresh the set of CSV files in the local `./csv` directory, then combines them into a single file (`~/csv/hn.csv`), then runs Steampipe to recreate the table (`hn_items_all`) used by the dashboards.
 Run `./update.sh` at any time to pull the latest hourly CSV snapshots into the repo, update `hn_items_all`, and view up-to-date dashboards.

 # Extending this mod